NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Links better on air hits
   - Damage reduced
   - Hilt hitbox on first revolution is slightly bigger
-- RB as Boot
-- RA as teleport
 - 4X
   - Added
   - Is a command grab